AnOther speaks to Landon Nordeman, whose intimate backstage photography presents an unforgettable picture of the seasonal shows

-From André Leon Talley and Diane von Furstenberg reunited in an impassioned embrace to a sea of hurried photographers swarming from a show venue brandishing their cameras aloft, the biannual parade which accompanies fashion week does not always look like the society pages of tabloid newspapers would have their readers believe.
+From André Leon Talley and Diane von Furstenberg reunited in an impassioned embrace to a sea of hurried photographers swarming from a show venue brandishing their cameras aloft, the biannual parade which accompanies fashion week does not always look like the society pages that tabloid newspapers would have their readers believe.
 At least, not when it’s captured by Landon Nordeman.
 This is perhaps unsurprising, given that the New York-based image-maker was first commissioned to venture backstage at fashion week when The Cut’s Stella Bugbee stumbled across his photographs of dog shows, whose vivid colour palettes and perpetual hive of activity turned out to be excellent training for what would ensue over the following four years.
 His knack for such work has since taken Nordeman from New York to Paris and Milan many times over.

 Behind the scenes at fashion week, Nordeman has made an alternative perspective his bread and butter, capturing glimpses of activity and often awe-inspiring instances where most photographers in his situation would see only missed opportunities.
 “I feel like that’s the challenge with fashion week,” Nordeman explains over the phone.
 “There are all of these forces that are trying to get you to take a specific picture, and what I’m doing the entire time is kind of fighting against that, to try and find my own idea of what the picture is.”